Wireless distribution system: Technical

 OpenWRT, a universal third party router firmware, supports WDS with WPA-PSK, WPA2-PSK, WPA-PSK/WPA2-PSK Mixed-Mode encryption modes.
 Recent Apple base stations allow WDS with WPA, though in some cases firmware updates are required.
 Firmware for the Renasis SAP36g super access point and most third party firmware for the Linksys WRT54G(S)/GL support AES encryption using WPA2-PSK mixed-mode security, and TKIP encryption using WPA-PSK, while operating in WDS mode.
-However, this mode may not be compatible with other units running stock or alternate firmware.
+However, this mode may not be compatible with other units running stock or alternative firmware.

 Example

 Suppose one has a Wi-Fi-capable game console.
 This device needs to send one packet to a WAN host, and receive one packet in reply.